devJSQ/binary-tree-project/README.md

 ```

-In `main` function perform the following actions:
+In the `main` method perform the following actions:

 1 - Create a BinaryTree object holding the root node.
 2 - Add the rest of the node to complete the tree.